-Status Light - This is an LED (light emitting diode) in the control switch which blinks rapidly during preheat and cranking.
-After the genset starts up, this light stays on continuously, indicating that the genset is running and that the starter has disconnected.
-If the genset shuts down, this light blinks a numerical code to indicate the nature of the fault shutdown (see Section 12.
+Status Lamp - This is a lamp in the control switch that blinks rapidly during preheat and cranking.
+It stays on continuously while the genset is running.
+If the genset shuts down, it will blink a numerical code to indicate the nature of the fault shutdown (see Section 12.
 Troubleshooting).

 (Rapid blinking before cranking starts indicates that the glow plugs are preheating the combustion chambers.
-The controller automatically varies the time based on engine temperature.)
+The genset controller automatically varies the time based on engine temperature.)